Dekodac/adams_demonstration/git-reset.md

 We will start building our School app frontend and backend, and, make some mistakes along the way.
 We'll `git add` ("stage") code we don't want, commit staged changes we don't want, and push commits with code we don't want to github (our remote).
 And we'll learn how to safely use `git reset` to handle each of these changes.

+The commands we'll examine are:

+- `git restore`
+- `git reset`
+- `git log`
+- `git diff`

+The concepts we'll look at are:

+- `HEAD`
+- Commit hashes & Refs
+- "The Three Trees"
+- Force-pushing

-These are the scenario's we'll see how to handle:
+The scenario's we'll see how to handle:

-1. "I staged (added) code I don't want to commit, but I didn't commit it yet." --> `git reset --staged`
+1. "I staged (added) code I don't want to commit, but I didn't commit it yet." --> `git restore --staged`

 2. "I committed code I don't want, but didn't push it yet." --> `git reset --soft`